West Hindmarsh

 The educational profile of West Hindmarsh exceeds national averages, with above-average qualification levels and academic performance metrics

-In West Hindmarsh, residents aged 15+ have a higher educational attainment than broader benchmarks.
-37.3% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.8% in the SA3 area.
-Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (9.5%) and graduate diplomas (4.9%).
-Vocational credentials are also prevalent, with 26.6% of residents holding them, including advanced diplomas (9.3%) and certificates (17.3%).
+Educational attainment in West Hindmarsh is notably higher than broader benchmarks.
+As of the latest data, 37.3% of residents aged 15 years and above hold university qualifications, compared to 25.7% in South Australia (SA) as a whole and 28.8% in SA3 areas.
+This educational advantage is reflected in various qualifications: Bachelor degrees are held by 22.9%, postgraduate qualifications by 9.5%, and graduate diplomas by 4.9%.
+Vocational credentials are also prominent, with 26.6% of residents aged 15 years and above holding such qualifications, including advanced diplomas (9.3%) and certificates (17.3%).

-Educational participation is high, with 26.6% of residents currently enrolled in formal education.
-This includes 7.8% in tertiary education, 7.3% in primary education, and 5.2% pursuing secondary education.
+Educational participation is high in the area, with 26.6% of residents currently enrolled in formal education, including 7.8% in tertiary education, 7.3% in primary education, and 5.2% pursuing secondary education.

 Frequently Asked Questions - Education